DETAILED ACTION

 Therefore, the claim is indefinite and is rejected under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.

-Regarding Claim 6, the recitation of “…wherein the processor controls the first guide to guide air to the second heat exchanger through the third air flow path when the predetermined reference is satisfied,” renders the claim unclear.
+Regarding Claim 8, the recitation of “…wherein the processor controls the guide-to-guide air to the second heat exchanger through the bypass flow path when the processor detects that the predetermined reference is satisfied based on the at least one parameter relating to the state of the second heat exchanger,” renders the claim unclear.

 For example, the claim purports to have a processor that is configured to perform the functional step of “detecting.”
 Where one skilled in the art would recognize that a determination of whether a reference is satisfied involves detecting the value of said reference.